 I didn't realize it because after firing number three things were definitely not looking rosey.
 No one, and I mean no one, would talk to me.
 Even the headhunters wouldn't return my calls.
 Being unable to get any interviews with the ad agencies I knew, I began going through the phonebook calling all those I didn't.
 One day I made 106 calls and got 104 rejections.

-One of those 106 calls got me a meeting with an agency exec who told me that he was "very impressed" with my work and wanted to stay in touch.
-Actually, that positive reaction was not an uncommon one when I was lucky enough to get people to actually see my work.
-However, I'd been around long enough to be wary of flattering words and promises to "call when something comes up."
-So, when the following weeks turned into months and the call never came I wasn't surprised.
+One of those 106 calls got me a meeting with an agency exec who told me that he was very impressed with my work and wanted to stay in touch.
+That positive reaction was not uncommon when I was actually able to get people to see my work.
+Yet, despite his encouraging and seemingly sincere comment I'd been around long enough to be wary of flattering promises to "call when something comes up."
+So, when the following weeks turned into months and the call never came I wasn't very surprised.

-When my phone rang two years later and it was that same guy calling about a possible project, I was surprised.
+When my phone rang two years later and it was that guy calling about a project, I was surprised.
 That call led to a meeting, which led to a collaboration, which resulted in some of the best, most exciting work I'd ever done.
 Up to that point my career had been a struggle to keep a job.
 After a few short months of this new collaboration I found myself an integral part of one of the most talked about ad campaigns in the country, for a hot new footwear designer named Kenneth Cole.
 Awards and press soon followed.
 So did a smooth-talking, dark-suited business guy who was convinced that he and I had to team up to start the next great NY ad agency.
 Intrigued, but not convinced, I moved ahead slowly with the new collaboration.
-Within a year we had a small agency that was winning clients, awards and press.
+It didn't take long to see that the combination of his great salesmanship and my creative talent was a perfect mix.
+In just a few months we landed a project that we hit out of the park.
+Within a year we had an agency that was winning clients, major awards and national press.